zebra314/me_prac/README.md

 # MYBOT

 An arduino robot built for NYCU ME 2024 mechanical practice course.
-It is a car-like robot that consists of a four wheel drive system and a 5 DOF robotic arm.
-The robot is controlled by smartphone via bluetooth.
+It is a car-like robot that consists of a four wheel drive system and a 2 DOF robotic arm.
+The robot is running on FreeRTOS and controlled by smartphone via bluetooth.

 ## Hardware

 - Arduino Mega 2560
 - HC-05 Bluetooth Module
 - 4x CHR-GM37 Motor with Encoder
-- 5x Servo Motor
+- 2x RDS3235 35kg Servo
 - 2x L298N Motor Driver
 - 6x 18650 Battery
 - 2x 18650 Battery Holder